 Notwithstanding Crown ownership, a movable marginal strip parcel is to be treated as a non-primary parcel within the appropriate primary parcel.
 This distinction is made to give effect to Part 4A of the Conservation Act 1987 which does not require the strip to be excluded from the title to that primary parcel.

 A fixed marginal strip is a similar strip that was reserved from sale or other disposition on any Crown land, prior to the Conservation Act 1987 or under that Act before the movable marginal strip provisions came into effect in April 1990.
 It is deemed to be reserved to the Crown as a marginal strip of the same width (s 24(3) of the Conservation Act 1987).

 Esplanade strips are created along the mark of mean high water springs of the sea, the bank of a river, or the margin of a lake when land is subdivided or reclaimed, or at any time by agreement between a landowner and the local authority.
-The requirements are specified in the Resource Management Act 1991 (RMA).
+The requirements are specified in Part 10 of the RMA.
 Esplanade strips created on a subdivision or reclamation are required to be shown on the resultant CSD (ss 237 and 245 of the RMA).

 Walkways to be created under the Walking Access Act 2008 may be created by an easement or lease over land, in which case the parcel will be a non-primary parcel.